 The course requirements for the DPT include the following:

-- Clinical Science (Kinesiology, Musculoskeletal PT, Neuromuscular PT, Cardiopulmonary PT, Patient Management, Human Disease, Geriatrics Growth and Development)- 55 credits
+- Clinical Science (Kinesiology, Musculoskeletal PT, Neuromuscular PT, Cardiopulmonary PT, Patient Management, Human Disease, Geriatrics Growth and Development)

 The course requirements for the PhD in bioengineering for the combined program include the following:

 - Bioengineering Track Courses

 - Graduate Electives

 - Statistics for Bioengineers

 - Societal, Political, and Ethical Issues in Bioengineering